autonomys/space-acres/README.md

 Current features:

-* Configuration (reward address, node location, multiple farms, P2P ports)
+* Configuration (reward address, node location, multiple farms, P2P ports and some advanced options)
 * Node sync with displayed progress, speed and ETA
 * Farmer plotting/farming piece cache/plotting/replotting progress display and speed calculation
 * Farmer auditing/proving performance indicators
 * Farmer sector state visualization
+* Desktop notifications with rewards and other notable events
+* Very easy to use

 Upcoming features/capabilities: see open issues, also consider contributing if something is missing!